A Small Business Guide to Sustainable Packaging: 5 Items You Can Swap Out With Ease

 A solution to this is choosing custom card inserts that are made from 100% recycled materials, or a recycled and FSC-certified mix.
 They are compostable and without a coating, they return to the earth with ease.

+Packaging alternatives such as these will help to put you on the right track to being more environmentally conscious.
 Modern customers are more value-conscious than ever before and are increasingly aware of the pressure being put on the environment by ecommerce.
 A study from Traackr found that from 2018 to 2019, there was a 100% increase in hashtag mentions such as “#wastefulpackaging” and keyword phrases like “too much packaging”.

 Elly Strang is digital editor at noissue.
 Want to find sustainable, customizable options for your ecommerce business? noissue lets you design your own branded eco-friendly tissue paper, stickers, tape and more.
 Simply upload your design, logo, or illustration, and we’ll do the rest.
 Learn more about our packaging options here.